 A mastectomy is the surgical removal of the entire breast, including the tumor and all surrounding breast tissue.
 Mastectomy may be more suitable for women who have a larger tumor size relative to breast size or when cancer is multicentric (multiple tumor sites within the breast).
 Mastectomy is also often appropriate when a patient has tested positive for a mutation in the BRCA 1 or 2 gene.

 There are different types of mastectomy, which include:

-Total (simple) mastectomy–removal of cancer and the entire breast.
-This is the most common
+- Total (simple) mastectomy–removal of cancer and the entire breast.
+This is the most common type of mastectomy.

-Modified radical mastectomy–removal of cancer along with the entire breast and all axillary
+- Modified radical mastectomy–removal of cancer along with the entire breast and all axillary lymph nodes.

 Learn about mastectomy vs. lumpectomy.

 We understand that this decision is an emotional and stressful one, and having full knowledge and even a second opinion by a reputable physician (or group of physicians) may help you determine the best option.
 It is essential for you to be well informed and confident in your decision.

 We encourage you to discuss the specifics of a mastectomy with your surgeon and other members of your care team.